SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 ```
 USAGE
   $ smartthings schema:create [-h] [-p <value>] [-t <value>] [--language <value>] [-j] [-y] [-i <value>] [-o
-    <value>] [-d] [--authorize] [--principal <value>] [--statement-id <value>]
+    <value>] [-d] [--authorize] [--principal <value>] [--statement <value>]

 FLAGS
   -d, --dry-run          produce JSON but don't actually submit
   -h, --help             Show CLI help.
   -i, --input=<value>    specify input file
   -j, --json             use JSON format of input and/or output
   -o, --output=<value>   specify output file
   -p, --profile=<value>  [default: default] configuration profile
   -t, --token=<value>    the auth token to use
   -y, --yaml             use YAML format of input and/or output
   --authorize            authorize connector's Lambda functions to be called by SmartThings
   --language=<value>     ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale
   --principal=<value>    use this principal instead of the default when authorizing lambda functions
-  --statement-id=<value>  use this statement id instead of the default when authorizing lambda functions
+  --statement=<value>    use this statement id instead of the default when authorizing lambda functions

 DESCRIPTION
   create an ST Schema connector